SACRAMENTS & FORMATION

 Reconciliation.
 Priests are available to hear confessions in English on Saturday from 4:00-5:00 PM, and in Spanish and English on Friday from 11:00 AM-12:00 PM.

 Baptism.
-The baptism of infants is performed at 2 PM on the second Saturday of every month, with English and Spanish alternating every month.
+The baptism of infants is performed at 2 PM on the third Saturday of every month, with English and Spanish alternating every month.
 (Click here to download the monthly schedule of English and Spanish baptisms.)
-To register for a baptism, parents need to bring their child’s birth certificate to the parish office and undergo the baptism preparation course, which is held every second Thursday of the month at 7 PM.
+To register for a baptism, parents need to bring their child’s birth certificate to the parish office and undergo the baptism preparation course, which is held every third Thursday of the month at 7 PM.
 English and Spanish alternate each month; again, click here for the detailed schedule.
 Contact Joy Villanueva, Parish Secretary for details.
 Please check the parish bulletin for more information.

 Adults seeking the Sacrament of Baptism must undergo the Rite of Christian Initiation for Adults (RCIA).
 Click here for more information.